 Beginning in the middle of the semester, every LC will have about thirty minutes (~30 minutes) to share and discuss the comic strips they are producing.
-(The Learning Circle schedule for these discussions can be found under the Calendar tab of the ED100 course website).
+(The Learning Circle schedule for these discussions can be found with the LX and CC schedule).

 During the designated class period, each LC member will:

 - Synthesize their field observations, course readings and classroom learning experiences informing their comic strip, and

 - Generate discussion.
 (Encourage classmates to connect to their comic strip by sharing relevant stories about their lived experiences in the field of education).

 Following class discussion of your comic strip, each LC member writes a brief essay (~250 words or about one page).
 In your essay:

 - Explain your comic strip and how it connects with your field observations